BugerDread/cryptoticker-esp32-c3/README.md

 This is cryptoticker project for ESP32-C3 RISC-V eng sample.

+For now it shows the price of bitcoin (in USD) using [Bitfinex websocket API](https://docs.bitfinex.com/docs/ws-public).

-Its based on [esp-idf](https://github.com/espressif/esp-idf) (tested with v4.3-beta1) and hacked version of [esp-idf-lib](https://github.com/BugerDread/esp-idf-lib/tree/esp32-c3-hack) for ESP32-C3 (just MAX7219 library is used in this project)
+Its based on [esp-idf](https://github.com/espressif/esp-idf) (tested with v4.3-beta1) and hacked version of [esp-idf-lib](https://github.com/BugerDread/esp-idf-lib/tree/esp32-c3-hack) for ESP32-C3 (just MAX7219 library is used in this project).

 ![foto](./foto.jpg)